Manchester Metrolink: Predecessors

 Manchester's first tram age began in 1877 with the first horse-drawn trams of Manchester Suburban Tramways Company.
 Electric traction was introduced in 1901, and the municipal Manchester Corporation Tramways expanded across the city.
 By 1930, Manchester's tram network had grown to 163 mi, making it the third-largest tram system in the United Kingdom.

-After World War II, electric trolleybuses and motor buses began to be favoured by local authorities as a cheaper transport alternative, and by 1949 the last Manchester tram line was closed.
+After World War II, electric trolleybuses and motor buses began to be favoured by local authorities as a cheaper transport alternative; by 1949, the last Manchester tram line was closed.
 Trolleybuses were withdrawn from service in 1966.